frederic-perez/AmE-dictionary/data/idioms.md

 __mind you__
 __mind-boggling__
 __mint money__ To earn a very large amount of money, especially by doing something very successfully. _We’ll be minting money if we can manage to secure a trading partner in China._
+__mish-mash__ A jumbled, disorganized mixture of several various things.
 __mish-mosh__ A jumbled, disorganized mixture of several various things.
 __miss a beat__ _Without missing a beat._
 __miss out on (something)__ :two: To lose the chance or opportunity to do or experience something.